 No matter what time of year you're visiting Olympic National Park, you'll want to pack sturdy hiking shoes, waterproof layers and a reusable water bottle.
 The park has a varied climate, so while you might be in shorts and a t-shirt on the coast, you'll probably need warmer layers to explore the alpine peaks.
 Washington is notoriously wet outside of the summer months of June-August, so proper rain gear is always a good idea, and sunscreen, a camera and a daypack will be helpful year-round.

 Yes, there are black bears in Olympic National Park.
-When travelling to any wilderness area, it's always good practice to stay alert on trails, practice safe camping by using a bear canister to store food and keeping a clean campsite.
+When traveling to any wilderness area, it's always good practice to stay alert on trails, practice safe camping by using a bear canister to store food and keep a clean campsite.